By Scott Prugh

 As an example, we have experienced many cases where changes to database schemas are either 1) handed off to a DBA team to figure out or 2) automated but run on unrealistic volumes(100’s of MB vs. 100’s of GBs) and they fail to be deployed effectively.
 The traditional structures leave this as a late-night blame game between teams to unwind the mess.
 Advanced pipelines remove the need for DBAs in development through cross training and automate schema changes and execute them daily.
 This includes realistic load and volume testing against sanitized customer data ideally running migrations every day.
 The end result is that such a conversion can be run 100’s of times with realistic scenarios before seeing production traffic.

-4. Cross Train Resources
+4. Cross Train Teams

 4a.
 Cross Train Operations Personnel to Handle Multiple Roles

-The traditional operations stove piping and reliance on “I-Shaped resources” should be broken down.
+The traditional operations stove piping and reliance on “I-Shaped people” should be broken down.
 To do this requires operations personnel to be trained in more than one traditional role or discipline (SA, Network, SAN, DBA, and Deployment).
 All operational engineers should be trained to handle all basic tasks across the technology footprint: provisioning a VM, installing and configuring the OS, allocating IP addresses, configuring LUNs on the SAN, installing software and DBA tasks like configuration, backup and restore.
 These engineers will also need to go the next step and learn automation and programming.
 This vital skill will help them deal with the increased perceived workload by applying automation to time-consuming and mundane tasks.
 Queues, handoffs and delays will disappear and overall efficiency and throughput will skyrocket as work no longer sits in a role specific task queue waiting to be serviced.

-The large downside of these “T-Shaped resources” is that they can individually be more expensive.
+The large downside of these “T-Shaped people” is that they can individually be more expensive.
 Traditionalists will use this fact against investment (“I can hire 2 SA’s for every multi-skilled Operational Engineer”).
-The fact is that with cross training and engineering skills, these resources can do orders of magnitude more work than their “I-Shaped” counterparts and also improve overall flow of work by removing queues and wait time.
+The fact is that with cross training and engineering skills, they can do orders of magnitude more work than their “I-Shaped” counterparts and also improve overall flow of work by removing queues and wait time.
 Besides the obvious business benefits, investing in cross-training for the willing is the right thing for their growth and down-right makes their work more fun.
 Who doesn’t want that?

 4b.
 Cross Train Development Personnel on Operations Practices.
 Consider Rotation.